Anee006/Anee006/README.md

 </h1>

 ## 🌱 ME
-I’m Aneesha Siby, a CSE student passionate about coding and growth, constantly learning new skills and pushing myself toward excellence.
+I’m a BTech CSE student passionate about coding and growth, with a keen interest in Data Analytics and AI/ML, constantly learning new skills and pushing myself towards excellence.
 When I'm not coding you'll find me reading a novel!

 - 💻 Skilled in C, C++, Python, Java, MySQL, HTML, CSS, JavaScript
-- ⚛ Experienced in working with Git and GitHub
+- ⚛ Experienced in working with version control tools
 - 🌐 Contributed to open source projects
 - 🧩 Participated in coding contests and hackathons